kelscahill/gdhs/wp-content/plugins/ajax-load-more/README.txt

 5. Implementation: Insert the Ajax Load More shortcode directly into the WordPress block editor or a theme template file.

 == Changelog ==

+= 7.6.3 - October 31, 2025 =
+* HOTFIX: Fixed issue with Preloaded and Filter add-on facets not initializing correctly on page load.

+= 7.6.2 - October 6, 2025 =
+* FIX: Fixed issue with License page displaying incorrect products in some instances.
+* UPDATE: Various UI/UX updates and improvements.

 = 7.6.1 - September 17, 2025 =
 * UPDATE: Added functionality required for latest Filters add-on updates.